 - Inquire with your retirement plan administrator about withdrawing money.
 Tax restrictions may be changed to help in times of crisis.

-Gather or replace important documents.
-Locate critical documents like your driver’s license, birth certificate, passport, resident card and Social Security card.
+- Gather or replace important documents: Locate critical documents like your driver’s license, birth certificate, passport, resident card and Social Security card.
 Replace any lost documents starting with your proof of identity (e.g., driver’s license or birth certificate.)
-Visit www.usa.gov/replace-vital-documents to learn more.
+Visit usa.gov to learn more.

-Take steps to prevent identity theft.
-You may be at risk for identity theft if you cannot locate important documents containing proof of your identity.
-Freeze or place a fraud alert on your credit by contacting a credit bureau (Equifax: 888.766.008; Experian: 888.397.3742; TransUnion: 800.680.7289).
-Consider also getting a copy of your credit report at AnnualCreditReport.com.
+- Take steps to prevent identity theft: You may be at risk for identity theft if you cannot locate important documents containing proof of your identity.
+Freeze or place a fraud alert on your credit by contacting one of the three credit bureaus: Equifax, Experian or TransUnion.
+Get a copy of your credit report online.

-Contact your insurance company to report damages.
-Let them know exactly when, where and how the damage occurred.
+- Contact your insurance company: Let them know exactly when, where and how the damage occurred.

-Describe the damage as thoroughly as possible.
-Include a list of lost or broken items.
+- Describe the damage: Be as thorough as possible and include a list of lost or broken items.

 A disaster can upend your life in minutes, while leaving you to deal with devastating long-term consequences.
 Thankfully, you are not alone.
 The following organizations and resources provide valuable information to help after a hurricane, flood, tornado, fire or other disaster.
 They also offer assistance programs and low-interest loan options if you qualify.

-Ready provides in-depth information to help you prepare for natural and man-made disasters.
+- Ready: Ready provides in-depth information to help you prepare for natural and man-made disasters.
 You can create a family emergency plan, build a supply kit and discover ways to take action in your community.
-Ready is offered in a variety of languages, including Spanish, Chinese, and Arabic.
+Ready is offered in a variety of languages, including Spanish, Chinese, and Arabic

 Have you encountered unexpected expenses after a natural disaster?
 Get some ideas for how to fit them into your budget.